 - fine the directors of the company;

 - for directors who have been fined at least two times previously, disqualify those directors for up to 5 years.

 We are the leading disqualification lawyers in the county.
-At Francis Wilks & Jones we have an office in Cardiff and can attend sentencing hearings at the Cardiff Magistrates Court with a view to persuading the court not to disqualify a director who may otherwise be accepting the criminal fine as described above.
+At Francis Wilks & Jones we have an office in Cardiff and can attend sentencing hearings at the Cardiff Magistrates Court with a view to persuading the court not to disqualify a director.